Adele Lewing: Career

 She came unheralded to America, formed a class of piano pupils in Chicago, and gave her first public concert in that city on 7 December 1888 in the Weber Music Hall.
 She played before the Artists' Club, in the Haymarket concerts and numerous others.
 On 27 June 1889, she played before the Indiana State Music Teachers' Association.
 On 5 July 1889, she played in the 13th meeting of the Music Teachers' National Association, in Philadelphia, and in August of the same year, she gave a series of piano recitals in the Elberon Casino in New Jersey.
 Her concert tour to Boston, Philadelphia, St. Louis and other cities took place in the early part of May 1890.
 Lewing was a composer as well, and in her youth, she wrote poetry.
 Lewing continued performing on the radio throughout the 1920s and into the early 1930s.

 Personal life

 In 1900 in Harlem, Lewing married Benjamin W. Stiefel, a professor at the College of Physicians and Surgeons.
 She and Stiefel had met when she was a student at the Leipzig Conservatory 15 years previously.
 They had one child, a daughter in 1904.

-Stiefel died 16 February 1943 in New York City, New York.
+Stiefel died 16 February 1943 in New York City.